babyboomer53/Lesson-6/README.md

 moments for me to figure it out. _Unfortunately_, that is not always the case.
 Sometimes it can take hours to find an error caused by single misplaced character in the source code.

-To divert a disaster, I push the repository to GitHub frequently.
+To ovoid a disaster, I push the project repository to GitHub frequently.

 The test suite is not very robust, but I soon realized that I could spend forever refining the test suite, and never get around to anything else.